WordPress has been the dominant figure in content management since its inception in 2003.

-Many developers use Wordpress every day, but a savvy developer does not really need it.
-You can jump right into using JAMstack and lightweight APIs and build a very flexible and lasting solution without any limitations from Wordpress.
+Many developers use WordPress daily, but a savvy developer does not need it.
+You can jump right into using Jamstack and lightweight APIs and build a very flexible and lasting solution without any limitations from WordPress.

-As Benji Kostenbader explained it in his blog "You Should Probably JAMstack That" (read it! you will love it!)
+As Benji Kostenbader explained in his blog, "You Should Probably JAMstack That" (read it! you will love it!)

 Headless WordPress vs Agility CMS